abudaan/vega-multi-view/README.md

 # Vega multi view

-This library is a wrapper of the Vega runtime API that allows you to add multiple Vega views to a HTML page that can listen to each others signals, despite the fact that each view lives in a separate HTML element.
+This library is a wrapper of the Vega runtime API that allows you to add multiple Vega views to a HTML page that can listen to each other's signals and share datasets or manipulations thereof, despite the fact that each view lives in a separate HTML element.

 It includes [vega-tooltip](https://github.com/vega/vega-tooltip) and [vega-as-leaflet-layer](https://github.com/abudaan/vega-as-leaflet-layer) which is based on [leaflet-vega](https://github.com/nyurik/leaflet-vega).

+Connecting signals of separate Vega views is setup using a publish-subscribe mechanism: a Vega view can publish signals for other views to subscribe to, and subscribe to signals that have been published by other views.
+There is no limit in the number of signals that a view can publish or subscribe to.

 ## Table of Contents